agence2dav/oc6/README.md

 Then, let <a href="https://getcomposer.org/">Composer</a> install the components from the `composer.json`:

-    composer install

-Then, follow this sequence :

-    scoop install symfony-cli
-    symfony check:requirements
-    symfony new SnowTricks --version="7.0.*" --webapp

 Security Audit

     composer audit

 Now it's time to :

     composer install

-In localhosting, you can using the server of Symfony :
-    symfony server:start -d

-Debug Bundle
-    composer require symfony/debug-bundle

-Profiler, to follow the errors
-    composer require --dev symfony/profiler-pack

-Then, set the DATABASE_URL in your .ENV, and install the database
+Replace the factices informations of the .ENV by yours.
+Once the database informed, it's time to install the database:

     php bin/console doctrine:database:create

-No databe is given with this project.
-You can load the Fixture to create random Datas :
+Migrate the schema of the databases for Symfony:

+    php bin/console make:migration

+Now persist this schema on the database (that create the tables) :

+    php bin/console doctrine:migration:migrate

+Your site is now ready.
+To perform tests we can write a set of false datas:

     php bin/console doctrine:fixtures:load

+In localhosting, you can using the server of Symfony:

+    symfony server:start -d

+On a webserver, the root folder is /public.
+The git clone should be loaded from the /repository.
+The created folder, `snowtricks`, should be blank and created before via `adduser`, and obtain it's ftp codes.

+To perform the installation for the virtualhost, follow the instructions from: <a href="https://symfony.com/doc/current/setup/web_server_configuration.html">Symfony Docs</a>

 ## Usage